-The pace and depth of change will never be this slow again.
+The pace and depth of change will never be this slow or shallow again.

 Across most markets, categories and disciplines, that is simply the condition of business now.
 It creates extraordinary opportunity.
 It also creates real, sometimes existential, risk.